 The academic renewal policy allows a qualified student to remove previously recorded, substandard academic work from his/her grade point average (GPA).
 In accordance with Title 5, Sections 55764-5, Napa Valley College will allow a student to disregard up to 30 semester units of substandard course work from the calculation of the GPA.
-Contact the Admissions and Records Office for information on the procedure.
+Disregarded coursework and grade will remain on the student’s transcript, and an "F" for "Forgiveness" will appear next to the grade to denote this change.
+The substandard grade will no longer be included in the calculation of the cumulative GPA.

 Advanced Placement (AP)

-Students may audit many classes offered by Napa Valley College.
-To audit a course, students must have an application for admission on file and an audit request form.
+Auditing a Course Students may audit many classes offered by Napa Valley College.
+To audit a course, students must have an application for admission on file and an Audit Request Form.
 The instructor must approve and sign the audit form.
-The audit form is submitted to the Business Office on or after the first day of classes of each semester.
-Students may not later change their enrollment status in any audited course to receive credit for the courses.
-The fee to audit a course is $15 per unit.
-Students enrolled in six or more semester credit units at NVC may audit three additional units at no extra charge.
-The audit fee is refundable only through the first two weeks of class and upon request.
-Additional information and the appropriate forms are available in the Admissions and Records Office.
+The Audit Request Form is submitted to the Admissions and Records Office on or after the first day of classes of each semester.
+Students may not later change their enrollment status in any audited course to receive credit for the course.
+Priority in class enrollment shall be given to students desiring to take the course for credit towards a degree or certificate.

 Credit by Course Challenge